Basilica Cathedral of St. Cecilia

 The Basilica Cathedral of St. Cecilia (Basilique-Cathédrale Sainte-Cécile in French) is a Roman Catholic minor basilica and a cathedral dedicated to St. Cecilia located in Salaberry-de-Valleyfield, Quebec, Canada.
 The basilica is under the circumscription of the Roman Catholic Diocese of Valleyfield.
 The basilica was decreed on February 9, 1991.

+On September 4, 2002, the cathedral-basilica was heavily damaged by a fire.
+The Casavant Frères organ, dating to 1935, had to be dismantled as irreparable, and the stained glass windows were badly damaged.
+The church reopened to parishioners in 2005 with work continuing until 2015.
+In 2021, the Casavant organ from the deconsecrated Notre-Dame-des-Sept-Allégresses church in Trois-Rivières was moved to the cathedral.